 U.S., Canada, Germany, U.K., Japan, China, Australia, India, Singapore, Brazil, South Africa

 Revenue forecast, company share, competitive landscape, growth factors and trends

 15% free customization scope (equivalent to 5 analyst working days)

-This report forecasts revenue growth at regional & country level and provides an analysis on the latest trends and opportunities in each of the sub-segments from 2013 to 2025.
-For the purpose of this study, Grand View Research has segmented the predictive genetic testing & consumer/wellness genomic market on the basis of test type, application, and country:
+This report forecasts revenue growth at global, regional, and country levels and provides an analysis on latest industry trends in each of the sub-segments from 2014 to 2025.
+For the purpose of this study, Grand View Research has segmented the global predictive genetic testing & consumer genomics market report on the basis of test type, application, setting type, and region:

 Genetic Susceptibility Test

 Application Outlook (Revenue, USD Million, 2014 - 2025)

 Predictive Genetic Testing & Consumer Genomics

 Breast & Ovarian Cancer

 Urologic screening/ Prostate cancer screening